jym16/jym16.github.io/_pages/about.md

 He started his MSc studies in September 2022 to expand his expertise in complex systems, network theory, and data science, and is expected to complete his degree in September 2023.
 He holds a Bachelor of Engineering in Applied Physics from Hokkaido University (earned in March 2022).

-His research experience includes conducting multifractal analyses on structures of fractal scale-free networks and studying the dynamics of higher-order networks (with triadic interactions).
+His research experience includes conducting multifractal analyses on structures of fractal scale-free networks and studying the node dynamics of higher-order networks with triadic interactions.
 See [publications page](/publications/) for more details.

 He is expected to pursue a PhD in Network Science at the Department of Network and Data Science at Central European University in Vienna, Austria from September 2023.